The EMBER Project Is About

-The EMBER Project was created in 2011 while working in a remote rural hospital on the Big Island of Hawaii as a way to rekindle my love of learning, and to stay connected with other FOAM educators around the globe.
+I started the EMBER Project blog in 2011 while working in a remote rural hospital as a way to rekindle my love of learning, and to stay connected with other FOAM educators around the globe.
 I was inspired by the emerging online FOAM content out there, and in the process of creating my blog, I had the revelation that somewhere during my medical education I had forgotten an essential truth at the heart of being a physician:

 Somewhere out there is an ideal world where medical education has no geographic or institutional boundaries, where learning can become a rewarding lifestyle, where content fits your specific needs, where people share their knowledge and experience freely, and where feet don’t hurt at the end of a shift.
 Somewhere out there is a collective wisdom about our daily clinical practice that brings us all closer together, working for the common cause of being better, wiser, and happier caregivers.